 All curriculum students are assigned to a faculty advisor who assists them in planning their educational programs, registering, and adjusting to college life.
 Students should periodically check with their advisors concerning their educational progress.

 - Provide adequate time for all students to determine issues and resolve them.

-- Refer students to a Student Support Services counselor when it is appropriate (academic and personal problems, crises, instructor/student issues).
+- When appropriate, refer students to a Student Support Services counselor (academic and personal problems, crises, instructor/student issues).

-- Refer students to other student support services within the college when appropriate (Student Success Center, Career Counseling, Job Placement, Tutoring, Special Needs).
+- Refer students to other student support services within the college when appropriate (Academic Success Center, Career Counseling, Job Placement, Tutoring, Special Needs).

 - Are the first stop for students needing help outside the classroom.

 - Provide information about the college policies and procedures in the Student Handbook and College Catalog while stressing the responsibilities of students.

 - Follow up on assigned advisees identified through the Academic Support System.

 - Ensure that students who do not show up for a class or have poor attendance are referred to the Student Services counselor.